Revised February 15, 2019

-We or our advertising partners may use anonymous information gathered through cookies and similar technologies, as well as other anonymous and aggregate information that either of us may have to help us tailor the ads you see on non-AT&T sites.
+We or our advertising partners may use Anonymous Information gathered through cookies and similar technologies, as well as other Anonymous Information and Aggregate Information that either of us may have to help us tailor the ads you see on non-AT&T sites.
 For example, if you see an ad from us on a non-AT&T sports-related website, you may later receive an ad for sporting equipment delivered by us on a different website.
 This is called Online Behavioral Advertising, which is a type of Relevant Advertising.

 - Do you use my information for other types of Relevant Advertising?

 Yes.
 We may also use information we get through your use of our products and services, from our advertising partners, and information like your age and gender to deliver Relevant Advertising that is not Online Behavioral Advertising.
-We combine your anonymous information with that of other users into aggregate "audience segments".
+We combine your Anonymous Information with that of other users into aggregate "audience segments".
 These segments are based on particular interests and/or factual characteristics that everyone in that audience segment is likely to share.
 We might use that information to send you advertisements that are relevant to those interests or characteristics.
-We are careful to only use non-personally identifiable information to create Relevant Advertising with aggregate audience segments that are large enough that you can't be identified individually.
+When we use this information to deliver, and measure the effectiveness of, advertisements we associate it with other information, like advertising IDs, device IDs, or similar identifiers.
+We are careful to only use non-personally identifiable information to serve Relevant Advertising with aggregate audience segments that are large enough that you can't be identified individually.

 In some cases you may agree to participate in advertising offers or programs through loyalty programs, when you download a mobile app, or other similar programs.
 In those cases, you will be told about the advertising program when you sign up.
 For more information about those advertising programs, please consult the terms, conditions, and policies of the specific application or loyalty programs you are interested in or have joined.